 Welcome to The Tuppenny, Swindon’s first and only specialist purveyor of craft drinks, a veritable emporium of brewed, distilled and fermented greatness.

 We stock the largest and best range of craft beer on tap and in the fridges that you will find in Old Town, which we regularly update, alongside the best quality spirits available as they come or crafted into stone-cold classic cocktails.
-For those day time chill-out moments we also brew up some great classic teas and coffee and serve great sandwiches and our amazing beer boards, which are perfect with a bottle of our great wines.
+For those day time chill-out moments we also brew up some great classic teas and coffee or you can cap off the working day with a bottle of our great wines.

 Enjoy some downtime in a unique, cosy and classy space featuring re-purposed and up-cycled furniture with its own personality, quirky decor, board-games and some old-school reading material.